Royal Mail PLC (RMG) Ordinary GBP0.01

+All ratios are sourced from Refinitiv.
 Please remember yields are variable and not a reliable indicator of future income.
 Keep in mind key figures shouldn't be looked at on their own - it's important to understand the big picture.

 This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
-Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Thomson Reuters.
+Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Refinitiv.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.

 This article is not advice or a recommendation to buy, sell or hold any investment.
 No view is given on the present or future value or price of any investment, and investors should form their own view on any proposed investment.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 Non-independent research is not subject to FCA rules prohibiting dealing ahead of research, however HL has put controls in place (including dealing restrictions, physical and information barriers) to manage potential conflicts of interest presented by such dealing.
 Please see our full non-independent research disclosure for more information.

 Previous Royal Mail PLC updates